chohyoyo/enlace_xrd/README.md

 ### Introduction
 The primary aim of this project is to conduct scale tests on the XRootD cache system using [GlideTester](https://github.com/ischeinkman/osgscal/tree/master/glideTester/doc).
-This repository contains the executable file needed to run xrdfragcp and the code necessary to parse the standard output from the tests.
-The GlideTester and xrdfragcp files themselves, however, are not included.
+This repository contains the executable file needed to run [xrdfragcp](https://github.com/osschar/xrdfragcp) and the code necessary to parse the standard output from the tests.
+GlideTester and xrdfragcp files themselves, however, are not included.

 ### Running the Test